aiven/aiven-docs/docs/platform/howto/migrate-services-vpc.md

 Aiven simplifies the migration process, allowing for seamless one-click transitions between different regions and cloud providers, including the migration from the public Internet to a VPC.
-However, migrating your service can disrupt connectivity due to the service URI\'s change in resolution from public IP addresses to IP addresses within a VPC.
+However, migrating your service can disrupt connectivity due to the service URI's change in resolution from public IP addresses to IP addresses within a VPC.

 To maintain uninterrupted access throughout this transition, Aiven